nike

 THE INTRODUCTION

 With the growth of innovation across Nike’s digital experiences, it is important to consider the people we are designing for - their unique needs and preferences - to create a more equitable experience that reflect all athletes* and communities.
-Accessibility and inclusion is important, yet is still growing at Nike, especially in the digital space.

 Nike's image of a disabled athlete face turn side ways and jumping in the air